Edoardo001/Matebook-13-Hackintosh/README.md

 * Usb drived will not display if connected on the hub in the right port of the laptop.
 To use right usb port with usb drive i use an otg usb c adapter.
 Other that usb drive, all dongle, mouse etc... work flawlessly

 **What you need:**
-* Working mac(hackinosh or vmware virtual machine are good too)
+* A working mac(hackinosh or vmware virtual machine are good too)
 * Usb hub for the installation(connected on the usb port of huawei original adaptator.
 If you have a usb type c otg connector you can use it to turn usb c port to usb a)
 * Usb drive(al least 8GB)